Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Results and Discussion

-In Figure \ref{fig:max_moduli}, we show the distributions and optimization histories for $E$ and $B$.
-Both Lolo-BO and LVGP-BO are able to discover the material with optimal modulus; LVGP-BO exhibits marginally higher rates of convergence in both tasks.
-As observed from (a) and (b), the input--response relations of both $E$ and $B$ are relatively well-behaved, without showing abrupt changes or clusters of values.
-Hence, the results here are consistent with the findings on numerical test cases in Section \ref{sec:low-d-smooth}.
+In Figure \ref{fig:matl_opt}, we show the value distributions and optimization histories for $E$ and $B$.
+Both Lolo-BO and LVGP-BO are capable of discovering the material that has optimal modulus within 20 iterations, significantly reducing the required resources as compared to computationally evaluating the whole design space.
+Of the two BO methods, LVGP-BO exhibits marginally higher rates of convergence in both tasks.
+As observed from a--b, the input--response relations of both $E$ and $B$ are relatively well-behaved, without showing abrupt changes or clusters of values, which favors LVGP-BO's efficiency.
+Hence, the results here are consistent with the findings in the mathematical test cases.